Events

 channelChannel.id, .label, .type.

-datadict[str, Any]Raw source payload.
+datadict[str, Any]Raw source payload — always populated.

 prompt_readystrLLM-ready text rendering.